LumoSQL/archive1-LumoSQL-on-github/README.md

 ## Using the Makefile tool

+Start with a clone of this repository as the current directory.
+The Makefile build tool uses this `benchmarking` branch and the `mdb` branch.

 To build either (a) specific versions of SQLite or (b) sqlightning using different versions of LMDB, use commands like those below changing the version numbers to suit.
 A list of tested version numbers is in the table